Greg Meehan: 2016 Summer Olympics coach

+2020 Summer Olympics coach

 In 2018, Meehan was announced as the head coach for women on the 2020 US Olympic Swim Team.
 The women's team had a total of 35 members including pool and open water swimmers.
 He had five assistant coaches as part of his coaching team for the Olympic Games, there were a total of eight assistant coaches for both men and women.
 Under his coaching guidance, the women achieved 18 total Olympic medals at the 2020 Summer Olympics in Tokyo, Japan in July and August 2021, including three gold medals.

 For the 2022 World Aquatics Championships, Meehan was one of five assistant coaches selected to the coaching squad for pool swimmers at the Championships.